boalang/study-template/README-study-template.md

 stored in Git.
 If one does not exist, the first time you run the command one will be generated and it will stop processing to allow you time to edit it.
 This file contains the metadata for your record, including things like the title, description, creators, and license info.
-By default we selected CC-By-4.0 as the license, so feel free to change it if needed.
+By default, we selected CC-By-4.0 as the license, so feel free to change it if needed.

 For a double-blinded submission, you will want to ensure the creators are